JwJason/just-headlines/README.md

 ## Installation

 - Frontend: Project dependencies can be installed the usual way with npm or yarn.
 Set up .env variables as needed (see next section).
 - Backend ('api' sub-folder): Project dependencies can be installed with composer.
-Run database migrations with composer.
+Run database migrations with artisan.
 Set up .env variables as needed (see next section).

 ## Environment Variables and API Keys